ttreuthardt/arquillian-playground/README.md

 arquillian-playground
 =====================

-This example maven project show the usage of Arquillian for EJB and Persistence tests with several containers.
+This example maven project shows the usage of Arquillian for EJB and persistence tests with several containers.

 Configured containers:
 - glassfish 3.1.2.2 embedded